Learn then Test: Calibrating Predictive Algorithms to Achieve Risk Control: Examples

-Next, we consider four different computer vision tasks and use our framework to give procedures with finite-sample statistical guarantees.
-Each of these examples highlights a new and useful form of error control.

 We first consider multi-label classification, where each input $X$ (in our case, an image) may have multiple corresponding correct labels; i.e., the response $Y$ is a subset of $\{1,...,K\}$.
-Here, we seek to return predictions that control the FDR at level $\alpha$,
+We seek to return predictions that control the FDR at level $\alpha$,

-where $y$ is the ground truth label set and $\S$ is the set-valued prediction.
+where $Y$ is the ground truth label set and $\T$ is the prediction set function.
 That is, we want to predict sets that contain no more than $\alpha$ proportion of false labels on average.
 In this case, we take our prediction to be the following set of classes:

 where $\hat{f} : \X \to [0,1]^K$ is a base classifier that outputs estimated probabilities that each class is present in the image.
-The intuition behind this set-valued prediction is simple: all sufficiently probable classes (as judged by our base model) are included in $\T_{\lambda}(X)$.
-The Learn then Test framework will then allow us to set $\lambda$ in such a way that guarantees FDR control.
+The set-valued prediction $\T_{\lambda}(X)$ contains all sufficiently probable classes (as judged by our base model).
+LTT then chooses $\lambda$ in such a way that guarantees FDR control at level $(\alpha, \delta)$.